Enrico-Call/SAT/README.md

 - SAT.py, file containing the SAT Solver with JW and MOM Heuristics implemented
 - KRVU2020_paper_29.pdf, final report containing a draft research for the SAT Solver
+- datasets, contains Easy, Medium, and Hard sudokus that can be used as input for SAT.py
+- experiments, code used for the experiments described in KRVU2020_paper_29.pdf
+- rules, contains .txt files with sudoku rules in DIMACS format

+## How to Run

 #### Run the program with inputfile containing sudoku rules and a sudoku puzzle in DIMACS format:
 $ python SAT.py -Sn inputfile